 The answer is always the same, “Nope, but I can learn!”
 Ok, once in a while you do actually know something about this or that, but there is still more to learn.

-OH the list is long for this one…where do I start?
+OH, the list is long for this one…where do I start?
 Increasing crime, Government interference, raising energy costs, rising food cost, noisy neighbors, loud traffic, too many people in too little space, graffiti, boom boxes, the guy mowing his lawn while I am trying to sleep, the people partying while I am trying to sleep, noise, traffic, take your pick.
-More than all those reasons, a desire to live a simpler life, to be self-sufficient, to control how our food is grown, to show our kids and grandkids that there is more to life then a video game and a 40 year mortgage.
+More than all those reasons, a desire to live a simpler life, to be self-sufficient, to control how our food is grown, to show our kids and grandkids that there is more to life than a video game and a 40-year mortgage.

 Yes, I will, and I love it.

 This summer we visited one of our sons in ”The Big City” and camped in a nearby campground.
 I stood at the door of our tent and saw 272 camping sites, with the RVs side by side with only a couple of feet between them, and tent sites with the next tent only 10 feet away.
 I turned to my wife and asked why we were there, seeing that, at home, the closest neighbor is a quarter of a mile away.
 She smiled and reminded me that we were there to visit our son.